 - Continue cooking at a simmer for three hours or longer, or until all ingredients are tender and the sauce is reduced.
 Toward the end of cooking keep an eye on the level of liquids, adding a little more water if you feel it's necessary to avoid scorching the meat.

 - Serve directly from the tagine.

-Note: The cooking time indicated is for a pressure cooker.
+- The cooking time indicated is for a pressure cooker.
 Allow double the time if using a pot or Dutch oven.
-The dish may also be prepared in clay or ceramic tagine; see the tips below and allow up to four hours cooking time.
+The dish may also be prepared in clay or ceramic tagine; allow up to four hours cooking time.